deepgram-devs/deepgram-cli-legacy/README.md

   --raw

 DESCRIPTION
-  Retrieves transcription requests for a project
+  Retrieves transcription requests for a Deepgram Project.
 ```

 ## `deepgram usage requests get [REQUEST] [PROJECT]`

-Retrieves a specific transcription request for a project
+Retrieves a specific transcription request for a Deepgram Project.

 ```
 USAGE